stefanos-asi/Ecommerce-Project/PROJECTDESCRIPTION.md

 --The relative size of these products sales in relation with whole dataset's sales

---The returnship behaviour of the customers on these products
+--The returnship behaviour of the customers over these products

 --The trend of each product's sales using SMA